Nic30/hwtLib/README.md

 Another example is AxiS_frameParser, which takes a hdl type description of output data and can be also used to change alignment of a frame or split/cut frame as the type description can also contains unions, struct, streams, padding and other hdl data types.

 Same applies to simulation.
-Instead of hardcoding a address values in to testbench you should use a AddressSpaceProbe to discover a addresses of mapped memory cells and use this object to communicate through the bus interface, because you want to write a verification which does not depends on interface used nor manually compute addresses for each component variant.
+Instead of hardcoding address values in to testbench you should use a AddressSpaceProbe to discover a addresses of mapped memory cells and use this object to communicate through the bus interface, because you want to write a verification which does not depends on interface used nor manually compute addresses for each component variant.